Tarik791/shop/README.md

 # 📦 Laravel Shop Application – Setup Guide

+This Laravel application serves as the **main shop system**, which allows you to generate, store, and view products with their associated variants and images.
+It is ideal for testing and demonstration purposes.
+The application uses Docker for containerized development and local deployment.

 This guide provides step-by-step instructions for setting up and running the Laravel Shop application using Docker.

 ---